amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

   route: true                               # Optional: If defined and set to true, the Operator will create a Route to enable access to the console
 ```

 #### Example: Deploying Aqua Enforcer(s)

-If you haven't deployed any Enforcers, or if you want to deploy additional Enforcers, follow the instructions [here](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml).
+If you haven't deployed any Aqua Enforcers, or if you want to deploy additional Enforcers, follow the instructions [here](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml).

-Here is an example of a simple Enforcer deployment:
+This is an example of a simple Enforcer deployment:
 ```yaml
 ---
 apiVersion: operator.aquasec.com/v1alpha1